Alberto del Canto: Explorations

 Among these explorers they discovered the Extremadura valley at the end of 1572, but due to the difficulties they decided to populate it later since "that valley was so beautiful that it made you want to live in it."

 Del Canto knew many lands: Chiametla, Copala, Sinaloa, Topiao Guatimapé, he walked through San Martín and Sombrerete, Chalchihuites and Sain, Nieves and Río Grande, through Nombre de Dios and Victoria, through Fresnillo and Zacatecas, through Cedros and Mazapil.
-There he made friends with Diego de Montemayor and Gaspar Castaño de Sosa and Luis Carvajal y de la Cueva, all Portuguese like him.
+There he made friends with Diego de Montemayor and Gaspar Castaño de Sosa and Luis Carvajal y de la Cueva, all Portuguese like himself.
 It is also probable that in 1569 he accompanied Martín López de Ibarra on his expedition to the north.

 Foundations

 There is no doubt that in 1577, the date of the foundations of Alberto del Canto, a wide region of the northeast had already been explored, almost the entire “Great Cuachichila” that reached as far as the center of Nuevo León and Coahuila, and that reached north.